danger

 Answer: Per USDA federal guidelines, Free Lunch and play meals must be eaten on-site in the designated Free Lunch and play area.

-Answer: Yes, anyone receiving a meal must be in person to receive a meal.
+Answer: Yes, anyone receiving a meal must be present to receive a meal.
 This means they must wash and dry their hands, receive the meal in person, and eat lunch at the site.

 Question: Can I pick up lunch before or after the stated mealtime for the park?